ExpediaGroup/c3vis/docs/AWS_SDK_CONFIGURATION.md

 ## IAM Role Permissions

+### EC2 IAM Role Permissions

-When using an IAM role, ensure the role has the following access:
+When running c3vis on EC2 instances using an IAM role, ensure the role has the following permissions:

 * `ecs:listContainerInstances`
 * `ecs:describeContainerInstances`